ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The form parameter and query parameter methods of {{RFC6750}} MUST NOT be used.

-If the `key` value is the boolean `true`, the access token MUST be sent using the same key and proofing mechanism that the client instance used in its initial request (or its most recent rotation).
+If the `bound` value is the boolean `true`, the access token MUST be sent using the same key and proofing mechanism that the client instance used in its initial request (or its most recent rotation).